 c) The ability to confidently deal with legal and financial issues in mediation;

-d) Enhanced listening and evaluation skills; and
+d) Enhanced listening, probing and evaluation skills;

 e) The ability to confidently and competently include the needs, wishes and feelings of children and young people in the mediation process through indirect consultation.

 FMNI offers a limited number of Stage Two Training Placements each year to those who have successfully completed Stage One.
-Candidates can also organise their own Training Placement with another organisation with the option of the required assessment being provided by FMNI.
+Candidates can also organise their own Training Placement with another organisation with the option of the required supervision and assessment being provided by FMNI.